 Christen completed her PhD at the University of Cambridge (UK) in 2002.
 She then spent 5 years working as a post-doctoral researcher at the University of Washington (USA) and an additional 2 years as a Research Specialist at Janelia Research Campus - Howard Hughes Medical Institute (USA).
 In 2010, she established her first independent research group in 2010 at the Instituto Gulbenkian de Ciência (Portugal) before joining Monash University in 2015.
+Dr. Christen Mirth is the winner of 2019 Ross-Crozier Medal awarded for her outstanding contributions to the field of genetics.

-ASSOCIATE PROFESSOR CARLA SGRÒ
+PROFESSOR CARLA SGRÒ

 Carla completed her PhD at La Trobe University Melbourne in 1997.
 She then spent three years at University College London as a postdoctoral research fellow before moving to The University of Queensland on a University of Queensland Postdoctoral Fellowship and then ARC Australian Postdoctoral Fellowship.
 After a year as the Science Program Manager for Earthwatch Institute Australia, Carla moved to The University of Melbourne on an ARC Australian Research Fellowship.
-Carla joined Monash University in 2007
+Carla joined Monash University in 2007.